2-2-1 Smoked Baby Back Ribs

 Smoked Brisket Texas Chili

-The North End Barbecue & Moonshine restaurant in Indianapolis is definitely one of my favorite restaurants.
-They have a fantastic menu, but for me, the best dish by far is the Texas red chili.
+The North End Barbecue & Moonshine restaurant in Indianapolis was definitely one of my favorite restaurants.
+They had a fantastic menu, but for me, the best dish by far was the Texas red chili.
 It’s simple, spicy, and oh so packed with flavor.
 Smoked brisket, homemade bacon and a red sauce that I could just slurp up with a (big) straw.
-I can’t always make it to North End BBQ, so I decided to make my own (slightly different) version of their Texas chili.
+I can’t make it to North End BBQ (because they closed!
+Grrrrr!), so I decided to make my own (slightly different) version of their Texas chili.
 I was absolutely pleased with it.
 Nice and spicy, with a bit of smokiness.

 Smoked Brisket Texas Chili